-Speaking and Listening is a non-exam assessment and, as such, it will be assessed in school but does not contribute to the overall qualification grade.
-For this component, pupils will be expected to speak using Standard English and conduct a presentation, which is to be followed by a response to appropriately related questions.
+Lastly, there is a Spoken Language component which is a non-examined assessment.
+This is assessed in school but does not contribute to the overall qualification grade.
+For this component, pupils will be expected to give a presentation using standard English and respond to questions afterwards.